The Quest of the Historical Jesus: Analysis

 Schweitzer wrote that Jesus and his followers expected the imminent end of the world.
 He became very focused on the study and cross referencing of the many Biblical verses promising the return of the Son of Man and the exact details of this urgent event, as it was originally believed that it would unfold.
-He noted that in the Gospel of St Mark, Jesus speaks of a "tribulation," with nation rising against nation, false prophets, earthquakes, stars falling from the sky, and the coming of the Son of Man "in the clouds with great power and glory."
+He noted that in the Gospel of Mark, Jesus speaks of a "tribulation," with nation rising against nation, false prophets, earthquakes, stars falling from the sky, and the coming of the Son of Man "in the clouds with great power and glory."
 Jesus even tells his disciples when all this will happen: "Verily I say unto you, that this generation shall not pass, till all these things be done."
-(Mark 13:30) The same story is told in the Gospel of St Matthew, with Jesus promising his rapid return as the Son of Man, and again saying: "Verily I say unto you, this generation shall not pass, till all these things be fulfilled."
-Even St Paul believed these things, Schweitzer observes (e.g. 1 Thessalonians 4), and Schweitzer concludes that Christians of the first-century theology literally believed in the imminent fulfilment of Jesus's promise.
+(Mark 13:30) The same story is told in the Gospel of Matthew, with Jesus promising his rapid return as the Son of Man, and again saying: "Verily I say unto you, this generation shall not pass, till all these things be fulfilled."
+Even Paul the Apostle believed these things, Schweitzer observes (e.g. 1 Thessalonians 4), and Schweitzer concludes that Christians of the first-century theology literally believed in the imminent fulfilment of Jesus's promise.

 Schweitzer writes that the many modern versions of Christianity deliberately ignore the urgency of the message that Jesus proclaimed.
 Each new generation hopes to be the one to see the world destroyed, another world coming, and the saints governing a new earth.
 Schweitzer thus concludes that the First Century theology, originating in the lifetimes of those who first followed Jesus, is both incompatible and very different from those beliefs later made official by various councils of the Church.

 Schweitzer established his reputation further as a New Testament scholar with other theological studies including The Psychiatric Study of Jesus (1913, medical degree dissertation; criticism of works challenging Jesus' mental health) and his two studies of the apostle Paul, Paul and his Interpreters, and the more complete The Mysticism of Paul the Apostle (1930).
 This examined the eschatological beliefs of Paul and (through this) the message of the New Testament.